wujun4code/blog/content/posts/apollo-graphql-quick-start-sample-2024.md

 ## Wrap the upstream datasource

-> let talk a new topic: your legacy beckend service is an REST api web service, we can set graphql as a datasource angent, it can provide an unify entrance for clients(web/iOS/Android/Flutter, etc),
+> let's talk a new topic: your legacy beckend service is an REST api web service, we can set graphql as a datasource angent, it can provide an unify entrance for clients(web/iOS/Android/Flutter, etc),
 > that means we should call REST api in graphql server, then re-group/re-org the response to clients. graphql can play a middleware role to handle multiple datasources.

 {{<mermaid>}}